How to Retire in Japan As A Foreigner: A Comprehensive Guide

 a) Turn a long-term visa into a permanent residency in Japan.

-Most long-term visas, such as work or highly skilled professional visas, have a set amount of years that would need to be renewed each time.
+Most long-term visas, such as work or highly skilled professional visas, have a set amount of years where your residence card will need to be renewed each time.

 If you stay in Japan long enough, you can apply for a permanent residency visa to live in Japan indefinitely, which allows retirement to be an option.